llasram/byteable/README.md

 # byteable

-Simple protocol-based serialization interface for Hadoop.
-Primarily intended to complement the Hadoop `Writable` serialization interface, but may be useful in other contexts as well.
+Byteable is a Clojure protocol-based serialization interface for Hadoop.
+It is primarily intended to complement the Hadoop `Writable` serialization interface, but may be useful in other contexts as well.

 ## Installation